4. Sample Collection and Return Analysis (WIP)

 The points in this section summarize the narrative analysis above.
 They omit some of the details of the specific 2013 implementation, such as the use of the lifter, which are design details and may change.

-- Verify sample is valid, i.e. not garbage or light through tree
+Verify sample is valid, i.e. not garbage or light through a tree

-- Drive to offset point in front of home beacon
+Drive to offset point in front of the home beacon

-- Detect home beacon, the approach angle, and the front / back of beacon
+Detect home beacon, the approach angle, and the front / back of the beacon

-- Turn to face platform / beacon when at offset point
+Turn to face the platform / beacon when at offset point

-- Drive onto platform in line with slot position
+Drive onto the platform in line with slot position